Brainchip-Inc/akida_examples/doc/user_guide/engine.rst

 Dense
 ^^^^^

-In akida, all input and output buffers are wrapped in an abstract ``Dense`` class (defined in ``akida/dense.h``).
+In Akida, all input and output buffers are wrapped in an abstract ``Dense`` class (defined in ``akida/dense.h``).
 This class is used to describe multidimensional dense arrays with a given type.
 Here's a list of the most useful methods:

 - ``create``, a static function to allocate a buffer of a given ``TensorType``, ``Shape`` and ``Dense::Layout``, and create a ``Dense`` unique pointer that holds the buffer.
 - ``create_view``, another static function, similar to the previous one, but whose data buffer is not allocated, but rather provided by the calling function.
 This function can be used to create a ``Dense`` instance to use as inference input coming from a user-provided buffer.